Management - Graduate

 Graduate Programs

-• Master of Science (M.Sc.) in Management Sciences - Management of Technology and Information Systems
+- Master of Science (M.Sc.) in Management Sciences - Technology and Information Artificial Systems (in Hebrew)

-• Master of Science (M.Sc.) in Management Sciences - Organizational Behavior
+- Master of Science (M.Sc.) in Management Sciences - Organizational Behavior (in Hebrew)

-• Master of Science (M.Sc.) in Management Sciences - Financial Management and Capital Market
+- Master of Science (M.Sc.) in Management Sciences - Financial Management and Capital Markets (in Hebrew)

-• Master of Science (M.Sc.) in Management Sciences - Marketing Management in the Digital World
+- Master of Science (M.Sc.) in Management Sciences - Marketing Management (in Hebrew)

-• Postgraduate studies for those holding a master’s degree
+- Postgraduate studies for those holding a master’s degree (in Hebrew)

 Registration Procedure: